alfaromartino/nace4europe/page/index.md

 1. If there are still missing shares, I use information from the [ORBIS dataset](https://www.bvdinfo.com/en-gb/our-products/data/international/orbis).
 It exploits that ORBIS reports each firm's revenue at the NACE 4-digit level, making it possible to compute any remaining relative share at the 4- and 2-digits levels.\\

-The **countries** covered are Bulgaria, Croatia, Czech Republic, Finland, France, Germany, UK, Hungary, Italy, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, Sweden, and Ukraine.
+The **countries** covered are Bulgaria, Croatia, Czech Republic, Finland, France, Germany, UK, Hungary, Italy, Norway, Poland, Portugal, Romania, Serbia, Slovakia, Slovenia, Spain, and Sweden.

 The countries chosen have high coverage in ORBIS relative to Eurostat (except for Germany, which I included given its importance).
 The following tables show the percentage of revenue covered by ORBIS in each country. \\ \\